mabunde/RecipeSearch/README.md

-# Yummly API
+# RecipeFinder
 ## Author
 By Sitati Solomon

 ## Description
-It is a simple application that it will be consuming yummly API
+It is an android application that it will be consuming spoonacular API enabling users to view a list of recipes.

 ## Setup/Installation Requirements
 * git clone https://github.com/mabunde/Yummly_Design.git